Three97/jasonfedler.com/updates.md

 ## Future Updates

-&check; Add Pluralsight Courses segregated by Discipline (Backend, Frontend, etc.)
+- [x] Add Pluralsight Courses segregated by Discipline (Backend, Frontend, etc.)
-- Rewrite site using Angular to get a feel for how it works differently from React and Vue
+- [ ] Rewrite site using Angular to get a feel for how it works differently from React and Vue
-- Rewrite site using Vue to get a feel for how it works differently from Angular and React
+- [ ] Rewrite site using Vue to get a feel for how it works differently from Angular and React